giovannividetta/giovannividetta/README.md

 - 👋 Hi, I’m Giovanni Videtta
 - 👀 I’m interested in Cognitive Neuroscience
 - 🌱 I’m currently PhD student in Translational Medicine
-- 💞️ I’m looking to learning DTI tractography application in clinical research
+- 💞️ I’m looking to learning application of diffusion neuroimaging in clinical research
 - 📫 How to reach me giannividetta@gmail.com

 <!---